chapeullah/cpp-playground/hash-map/README.md

 # HashMap (C++)

-A custom implementation of a hash map (associative array) in C++17.
+A custom implementation of a hash map.
 The data structure is based on an array of buckets and **separate chaining** (linked lists).
 Provides average-case **O(1)** access, insertion, and deletion, with possible **O(n)** degradation in case of collisions.